 The sea around the Chatham Islands is rich in fish.
 There are huge flocks of seabirds on the islands.
 Native birds on the islands include some rare and endangered species – the tāiko (magenta petrel), the black robin and the huge parea (Chatham Island pigeon).

-The people who became the Moriori arrived on the islands from Eastern Polynesia and New Zealand around 1400 AD.
+The people who became the Moriori arrived on the islands from Eastern Polynesia and New Zealand around 1400 CE.
 They had no contact with other people for about 400 years, and developed their own distinct culture.
 They were hunter-gatherers with strong religious beliefs, and outlawed war and killing.

 Māori grew vegetables and traded with the Europeans.
 By 1870 most of the Māori had returned to Taranaki.
 Some of the whalers stayed on the islands and there was intermarriage between the different ethnic groups.